databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 		- Gesell Archives
 		- Maher longitudinal study
 		- Gernsbacher Lab1:05
-1. Roadmap and discussion [KEA]  1:20
+1. Databrary Roadmap [KEA]  1:15
-1. Break 1:50
-1. Policy updates [LMS] 2:00
+1. Policies [LMS] 1:45
 	- Recap on policies
-		+ Permissioning went through lots of iterations--it's now really easy and flexible. being used in lots of places
+		+ Permissioning went through lots of iterations--it's now really easy and flexible
 		+ Authorization was all written here and at PSU--we still need to hear from you about the process
-	- Report on IRB amendments (who, where, # of studies)
+	- Walkthrough
+		- Permissions in general, access controls
+		- Feedback on permissions
+		-
+		- Authorization: requesting and granting
+			- lab (only) w/o authorization
+			- databrary (only)
+			- collaborate w/o authorization
+			- proxy
+		- How do we make process clear?
+			- Affiliates?
+	- Report:
-		+
+		+ IRBs
 		- Authorizations
 			- NYU, PSU, Indiana, Rutgers, Rochester
 			- Discuss authorization process
-			- Suggest or require check with IRB?
+				- Must researchers check with IRB?

-			- How to make process clear?
+1. Break 2:15
 1. Overview of Beta site [Dylan] 2:30
 	- Where we were, where we are
 		- 6 months ago